 Infura – Gateway to Ethereum

-Infura has provided immense value to the Ethereum ecosystem by efficiently processing a large portion of transaction requests on the network for free.
+Infura has provided immense value to the Ethereum ecosystem by processing a large portion of transaction requests on the network for free.
 Although Infura services a decentralized ecosystem, it is heavily reliant on AWS servers, which represents an isolated point of failure.
 Because of this, Infura cannot be considered a sustainable fail-safe for decentralized networks.
 A data breach or shutdown at Infura would directly implicate many users, which is not aligned with the spaces founding philosophies, and Infura leadership understands this.

 Embracing its startup roots, and the underlying ethos of decentralization, ConsenSys has begun incubating and supporting projects that address Ethereum’s infrastructure issues in new ways.